greenfacts/metaflow-learning/README.md

 # Metaflow Learning
-A project to play experiment with Metaflow
+##A project to play experiment with Metaflow
+An anomaly detection model is fitted to synthetic two dimensional data.
+The data includes randomly generated normal and anomalous data by concatenating different distributions.

 ### Run the experiment
 `python metaflow_isolation_forest.py run`